achristen/Meteobike/readme.md

 	vappress_cal_a1 = 1.00000 # enter the calibration coefficient slope for vapour pressure
 	vappress_cal_a0 = 0.00000 # enter the calibration coefficient offset for vapour pressure

 You can start the e-Paper version of Meteobike by typing the following command into LXTerminal:

 	$ python ~/Desktop/meteobike_epaper.py

-There will be no on-screen window anymore, but the program should display all its output on the e-Paper instead:
+In `meteobike_epaper.py` there is no on-screen window anymore, so you do not see anything on-screen happening, but the program should display all its output on the e-Paper instead:

 ![Images/IMG_epaper_display.png](Images/IMG_epaper_display.png)